Invisible Hearing Aids: Are They Right For You?

 Invisible to Anyone but You

-Never let aesthetics get in the way of your health.
+However, never let aesthetics get in the way of your health.
 Hearing loss is a serious health concern that should not go untreated.
-Listen to the advice of healthcare professionals.
 If you need hearing aids that are larger than IICs, choose the solution that will meet your hearing needs.
-The latest models are surprisingly discreet.
+There are plenty of other models that are surprisingly discreet.

 Deep Fit Provides Natural Sound Quality

-Because they sit so deep in your ear canal, IICs preserve the natural way sound interacts with the shape of your ear.
-There aren’t any wires to get in the way, and the small size of the device means your ear won’t feel plugged up.
+Because they sit so deep and snugly in your ear canal, IICs preserve the natural way sound interacts with the shape of your ear.
 If you’re using hearing aids for the first time, the natural sound quality makes it easier to adjust.

 The larger the size and the more space a hearing aid takes up in your ear, the more plugged up your ear canal may feel.
 It’s similar to how you might feel wearing earplugs.
 This results in the occlusion effect, where voices sound hollow, echoey, and booming.
 Invisible hearing aids reduce the occlusion effect by sitting deeper in the ear, resulting in less internal vibration.